MarkoJauregui/supra-test/README.md

 # Supra Test Repository

-This repository contains four distinct projects, each showcasing different aspects of smart contract development and testing in Solidity.
+This repository contains four distinct projects.
 Below is an overview of each project, ordered as per your preference:

 ## Projects Overview